Burnley Empire

 Theatre potential

-The study by Bonnar Keenlyside and Theatresearch was conducted in two phases and identified a preferred option – an innovative and incremental approach to the renovation of the building.
+The study by Bonnar Keenlyside and Theatresearch identified a preferred option – an innovative and incremental approach to the renovation of the building.
 In the short term, it would allow the development of the stage house into a fully independent nightclub and events space, with a long-term vision to fully restore the auditorium through an initiative with heritage skills training and to reopen it as a working venue.
-The project will help support local businesses and people with the ambition of bringing prosperity to Burnley, both in economic and social terms.
+The project would help support local businesses and people with the ambition of bringing prosperity to Burnley, both in economic and social terms.

 A successful bid to the National Lottery Heritage Fund (NLHF) Resilient Heritage grant scheme in 2019 supported an update of the viability study to take into account the University of Central Lancashire’s expansion in the town and the council’s new masterplan proposals for the area.
-This has supported the phased approach to the works and has provided a suggested route to providing an initial meanwhile use for the building before it is finally fully restored and reopened.
+This has supported the phased approach to the works.
+The funding also allowed BET to commission a condition and structural survey.

-A report funded by the Architectural Heritage Fund, completed in January 2023, has provided a more detailed route towards reopening the stage house as an independent space for creative events.
-This could include music, theatre, rehearsals, meetings, exhibitions, etc, with the fly tower providing the capability for the hanging of large sculptural objects, aerialist training and / or displays, and even technical theatre training.
-The report also indicated a growing appetite among key stakeholders within Burnley to support a venue of this type
+A further report funded by the Architectural Heritage Fund (AHF), completed in 2023, has provided a more detailed route towards reopening the stage house as an independent space for creative events.
+This could include music, theatre, rehearsals, meetings, exhibitions, etc. with the fly tower providing the capability for the hanging of large sculptural objects, aerialist training and / or displays, and even technical theatre training.
+The report also indicated a growing appetite among key stakeholders within Burnley to support a venue of this type.

 Current situation